Policy

 • Regulators and policymakers, to better understand the mechanics and evolving practices within decentralized stablecoin ecosystems.

 By identifying and promoting sound practices, the SCS framework aims to bridge current policy and regulatory gaps and contribute to global efforts toward appropriate oversight and market integrity.
-It also supports risk mitigation and regulatory readiness by providing a structured, principles-based approach to stablecoin evaluation that complements—but does not conflict with—existing or pending legal regimes.
+It also supports risk mitigation and regulatory readiness by providing a structured, principles-based approach to stablecoin evaluation that complements—but does not conflict with—existing or pending legal regimes3.

 Definition